Your Rights to ADHD Accommodations at Work

-What do I do if I think that I’m being discriminated against?
+What should I do if I think I’m being discriminated against?

-If you think you have been discriminated against in employment on the basis of your ADHD, you should contact the U.S. Equal Employment Opportunity Commission within 180 days of the alleged discrimination.
-You may have up to 300 days to file a charge if there is a State or local law that provides relief for discrimination on the basis of disability.
-However, to protect your rights, it is best to contact EEOC promptly if discrimination is suspected.
+An employee may have up to 300 days to file a charge if there is a state or local law that provides relief for discrimination on the basis of disability.
+However, to protect the employee’s rights, it is best to contact EEOC promptly if discrimination is suspected.

-You may file a charge of discrimination on the basis of disability by contacting any EEOC field office, located in cities throughout the United States.
+To file a charge of discrimination on the basis of disability, an employee may contact any EEOC field office, located in cities throughout the United States.
 To contact the EEOC, look in your telephone directory under “U.S. Government.”
 You can also call (800) 669-4000 for more information.